Alzheimer’s and Pet Companionship: Bringing Joy to Patients

 Selecting a suitable animal for individuals suffering from dementia involves careful assessment of various factors, including the individual’s preferences, physical capabilities, and the specific traits of potential therapeutic animals.

-The process involves a thorough review of medical history to identify any existing pet allergies which may complicate or inhibit successful integration of the pet into their daily routine.
+The process involves a thorough review of medical to identify any existing pet allergies which may complicate or inhibit successful integration of the pet into their daily routine.

 The selection also includes a rigorous analysis of the capacity for pet training.